 Visiting Liseberg Christmas Market in Gothenburg

-Stockholm might be Sweden’s largest city but it’s secondary to Gothenburg in the battle of the Christmas markets.
+Stockholm might be Sweden’s largest city, but it’s second to Gothenburg in the battle of the Christmas markets.
 Liseberg Christmas Market is the biggest of its kind in Scandinavia, and pulls out all the stops for a show-stopping event.

 Gothenburg, Liseberg Christmas Market